The Complete Guide to ACL Tear Rehab

 acl-ligament-healing-timeline

-The final “ligamentization” phase involves continuous remodelling of the healing graft as it becomes more and more like an intact ACL.
+The final “ligamentization” phase involves continuous remodeling of the healing graft as it becomes more and more like an intact ACL.
 A clear endpoint is not known, but changes have been observed years after reconstruction.
 Changes to blood flow and collagen organization appear to cease between 6 and 12 months and mechanical properties of the graft improve substantially during this phase, reaching their maximum at around one year.11

 Current best practice in rehab suggests the use of criteria-based protocols, meaning that someone can only graduate through each level of therapy when they’ve proved they are ready to, rather than based on a strict schedule.
-Regardless, the above shows that tissue healing times need to be respected and as such a minimum of nine months is suggested before returning to sport.
+Regardless, the above shows that tissue healing times need to be respected, and as such a minimum of nine months is suggested before returning to sport.
 Research shows that for every month that return to sport was delayed (up to nine months) there was a 51% reduction in injury.12

 Do I need to wear a knee brace after ACL surgery?